CAT/Air America Oral History Interviews

 Les Strouse (USAF, Air America) Les Strouse served with the United States Air Force until 1964 and worked for Air America in Southeast Asia from 1965 to 1975.
 This interview is complete and a transcript is available.
 We conducted this interview over the internet using instant messenger.
 There is no audio recording, only a transcript.

-The Vietnam Archive Oral History Project is interviewing anyone who worked or lived in Southeast Asia in connection with Civil Air Transport and Air America.
+The Vietnam Center and Archive Oral History Project is interviewing anyone who worked or lived in Southeast Asia in connection with Civil Air Transport and Air America.
 We would like to interview employees as well as their family members.
-In addition to being made available online through the Virtual Archive Project at TTU, copies of interviews will be made available at UTD.
 If you would like to participate in this project, please contact the webmaster at